-Saturday Hours in June
+Extended Hours in June

 How to Apply

-Important Notice DCTAG must be applied for yearly.
+Important notice: DCTAG must be applied for yearly.

 To apply for DCTAG residents must use the DC OneApp.
 The DC OneApp is the online application college-bound District residents use to apply for funding from the District of Columbia’s Tuition Assistance Grant (DCTAG).
-DCTAG provides up to $10,000 toward the difference between in-state and out-of-state tuition at public four-year colleges and universities throughout the US, Guam and Puerto Rico.
-DCTAG also provides up to $2,500 per academic year toward tuition at private colleges and universities in the District and private Historically Black Colleges and Universities (HBCUs) and two-year colleges nationwide.
+DCTAG provides up to $10,000 toward the difference between in-state and out-of-state tuition at public colleges and universities throughout the US, Guam and Puerto Rico.
+DCTAG also provides up to $2,500 per academic year toward tuition at private colleges and universities in the District and private Historically Black Colleges and Universities (HBCUs) nationwide.

-To apply for DCTAG follow these Three Steps:
+To apply for DCTAG follow these three Steps:

 - Complete the DC OneApp yearly.